Rashamvir/face-recognition-attendance-system/README.md

 * **Image Processing:** OpenCV
 * **Data Management:** Pandas

+## 📝 Usage
+1. Open the app via the Streamlit link.

+2. Use "Register New User" to add your face to the system.

+3. Use "Log Attendance" to clock in or out.

+4. Go to "View Logs" to see the history and download the Excel file.

 ## 🚀 Local Setup

 If you want to run this project on your own machine: